-28:24 The simplicity of the gospel causes many to reason too much and therefore disbelieve, while others take it just as it is and believe.
-They did not believe many times before when Paul preached.
+28:24 And some believed the things which were spoken, and some believed not.
+The simplicity of the gospel causes many to reason too much and therefore disbelieve, while others take it just as it is and believe.
+They did not believe many times before, when Paul preached.
 It had happened at Paul's trial in Jerusalem (Acts 23:9).
-We now come to The third step in evangelizing the city-turning to those who would receive the gospel-the rejected Gentiles.

-28:25 Unable to agree with one another, they were left with this final Word of warning from Paul by the Holy Spirit: "Well spake the Holy Ghost by Esaias the prophet unto our fathers."
+28:25 And when they agreed not among themselves, they departed, after that Paul had spoken one word, Well spake the Holy Ghost by Esaias the prophet unto our fathers,- Unable to agree with one another, they were left with this final Word of warning from Paul by the Holy Spirit: "Well spake the Holy Ghost by Esaias the prophet unto our fathers."
 And he continues to quote to verse 28.
 For the fourth time in Scripture the Spirit of God quotes a prophecy first recorded in Isaiah 6:9-10.
 Isaiah spoke those words at a time when Israel was in sin.
 Our Lord Jesus quoted him in Matthew 13:14-15 to pronounce judgment on Israel.
 John also quoted the same passage (John 12:40).
 Finally Paul quoted them in Acts 28:25-27.
 Paul declared that Isaiah prophesied the rejection of the gospel by the Jews.
 They had chosen not to see or hear.
 So, they could not understand the message.
 They had rejected God's Messiah; they had rejected His message, and they had rejected salvation.
 Note three points: